-Day 1 after surgery between 6:00 a.m. and 9:00 a.m., you will be assisted with your AM care and seated in your recliner for breakfast.
+Day 1 after surgery between 6:00 AM and 9:00 AM, you will be assisted with your AM care and seated in your recliner for breakfast.
 Your surgeon and/or his physician assistant will typically visit you early in the day.
 On surgery days for your surgeon, visitation may be later in the day.

-The physical therapist will assess your progress and you will continue ambulating with a walker.
-Throughout the day, you should continue to practice your "ankle pumps", use your incentive spirometer every hour, as well as your cough and deep breathing exercises.
-Your "massaging sleeves" should be on both legs when you are idle in your bed or while sleeping.
-Your designated "coach" is encouraged to be present as much as possible, particularly during physical therapy sessions.
+The physical therapist will assess your progress, and you will continue ambulating with a walker.
+Throughout the day, you should continue to practice your ankle pumps, use your incentive spirometer every hour, and do your cough and deep breathing exercises.
+Your massaging sleeves should be on both legs when you are idle in your bed or while sleeping.
+Your designated Coach is encouraged to be present as much as possible, particularly during physical therapy sessions.